abhinav-m/mishrants-gatsby-netlify/src/content/posts/markdown.md

-\## The Conclusion
+## The Conclusion

 You need business knowledge first.
 Coming from a technical background you can have tunnel vision when it comes towards the growth of the product.

-\> Always think product first
+> Always think product first

+### Things to consider

-What metrics can be improved for your application ?
+* What metrics can be improved for your application ?
 Where are you struggling  ? - ***Areas for improvement***

-Where are you showing growth ? - ***Areas for possible marketing***
+* Where are you showing growth ? - ***Areas for possible marketing***

-What does your audience look like?
+* What does your audience look like?
 Where are you lacking ? - **Understand Demographics and how you can improve**

-Is there an intersection of technology you already know and your newly developed skills that you can apply? - ***For me this is web development and javascript.
+* Is there an intersection of technology you already know and your newly developed skills that you can apply? - ***For me this is web development and javascript.
 Some answers for me are A/B testing, log analysis (above) recommendation engines, demographics eda, analytic tools for the web and much more***

-Hope you found all this insightful, and helped you approach problems differently.
+Hope you found all this insightful, and helped you approach problems differently!.